 In King's The Shining, Jack only senses but doesn't directly encounter anything in the bathroom where an older woman, abandoned by her young lover, committed suicide.
 In the book, a chapter was devoted to Danny finding the corpse of the old woman in the tub, which became animated but didn't strangle him.
 And Jack, upon going to the room, didn't observe anything directly, seeing neither an old woman nor a young one.
 Instead, after having looked in the tub and finding nothing, he discovered the shower curtain had been drawn shut again and thought perhaps there may be an amorphous shape behind--or perhaps it was just a trick of light.

-Whereas King's phantasm had closed the curtain, Kubrick's Jack will open it.
+Whereas King's phantasm had closed the curtain, Kubrick's pulls back the curtain for Jack to see what is there.

 Summer of 42, not mentioned in the book, involves the encounter between a teenage boy and an older woman.
 Does Kubrick intimate that Jack may once have been abused?
 But there is also the approach had through cross-analysis with 2001, in which Bowman confronts himself growing significantly older, in each instance he being two seeming consciousnesses that become briefly aware of the existence of the other then blend together.
 Jack will be confronted with the apparent transformation of a young woman to a decaying elderly woman, we also seeing a reanimated corpse rising from its bathtub crypt, this initiated when Jack looks in the mirror, just as Bowman first perceived his older self in the bathroom mirror above the tub in the room at the edge of infinity.